alithton/tyne-wear-traffic-viewer/README.md

 * POSTGRES_DB_PASSWORD - the password for the database
 * POSTGRES_DB_DATABASE_NAME - the name of the database
 * POSTGRES_DB_PORT - the port number for the database

+Live data is accessed from the Tyne and Wear open data service API.
+To access this service, create an account at https://www.netraveldata.co.uk/ then store the username and password for that account as environment variables:

+* UTMCODS_USERNAME - the username for the account
+* UTMCODS_PASSWORD - the password for the account